Internet in Croatia: Internet censorship and surveillance

-There is no OpenNet Initiative country profile for Croatia, but it is shown as little or no evidence of Internet filtering in all areas (political, social, conflict/security, and Internet tools) on the ONI global Internet filtering maps.
+There is no OpenNet Initiative country profile for Croatia, but there is little to no evidence of Internet filtering in all areas (political, social, conflict/security, and Internet tools) on the ONI global Internet filtering maps.

-The constitution and law generally provide for freedom of speech and the press; however, growing economic pressures lead journalists to practice self-censorship.
-Hate speech committed over the Internet is punishable by six months' to three years' imprisonment and libel is a criminal offense but the law is not enforced and social media,forums and reader's comment section on news portals are full of hate speech directed towards ethnic minorities and members of the LGBTQ community.
-There are no government restrictions on access to the Internet or reports the government monitors e-mail or Internet chat rooms.
-In general individuals and groups engage in the peaceful expression of views via the Internet, including by e-mail.
+The constitution and law generally provide for freedom of speech and press; however, growing economic pressures lead journalists to practice self-censorship.
+Hate speech committed over the Internet is punishable by six months to three years of imprisonment and libel is a criminal offense, but these laws are generally not enforced.
+There are no government restrictions on access to the Internet or reports that the government monitors e-mail or Internet chat rooms.
+Individuals and groups generally engage in the peaceful expression of views via the Internet.
 Internet access is widely available and used by citizens throughout the country.

+Web browsers

+As of 2024, most used web browsers according to Statcounter were:

+As of 2024, most used web browsers according to Cloudflare were: